 To the east of the Steeple Tors is Great Mis Tor, SX 563 769, elevation 538 metres (1765 feet).

-Around Roos Tor are 14 "Duke of Bedford stones" that were erected about 1880 (Source: Dave Brewer (1986) A Field Guide to the Boundary Markers on and around Dartmoor, Devon Books, page 73).
-These were set in place to mark the limits inside which the stone workers were not allowed to take stone.
-They were to reinforce a ring of markers cut into earth-bound stones that were not seen very clearly - you can't miss the pillars!
+Around Roos Tor are 14 "Duke of Bedford stones".
+These were set in place in 1880 to mark the limits inside which the stone workers were not allowed to take stone.
+They were to reinforce a ring of markers cut into earth-bound stones in 1847 that were not seen very clearly - you can't miss the pillars!
+Source: Stephen Woods (1988), Dartmoor Stone, Devon Books, Exeter, page 276.
 Thus, this is an early measure at preserving a landscape feature because elsewhere tors were being dismantled in the quest for good stone for building.
-A few meters away, a good loading bay for wagons was spotted by Ron Quilter, at SX SX 54311 76464.
+A few metres away, a good loading bay for wagons was spotted by Ron Quilter, at SX SX 54311 76464.

 Closer view of the original marker.